ashleydavis/fusion/README.md

 # Fusion

-A simple automated dependency injection (DI) library for TypeScript that can be used with React.
+A simple automated dependency injection library for TypeScript, supporting React class and functional components.

 Learn more about Fusion in this blog post:
 - [https://www.the-data-wrangler.com/roll-your-own-di](https://www.the-data-wrangler.com/roll-your-own-di)